 Organisations are regularly in the midst of change or reorganisation programmes.
 It could be there is a news story on this issue.
 Most business schools are likely to have experts or research around this to allow them to be presented for interview or comment.

-Further to this, casting an eye to the future sustainability is a regular news topic, whether it is climate change, world events or the many elements both physical and human that affect lives.
+Sustainability is a regular news topic, whether it is climate change, world events or the many elements both physical and human that affect lives.
 For example, the intensity and scale of the floods in Germany recently have shocked climate scientists.

 Here at Bluesky Education, we provide experts with that niche area of knowledge or research that we are able to call upon to give journalists key insights and explanations.
 We often see these insights being published in the likes of the Wall Street Journal, Bloomberg or even the Financial Times.

 So the news agenda offers that perfect opportunity to gather prestigious coverage.
 What’s happening in the news at the moment that you could share expertise on?

 Originally published in May 2017, updated July 2021